cms-dev/cms/docs/Task types.rst

 White-diff comparator
 =====================

 White-diff is the only built-in comparator, and is used in most task types.
-It can be used when each testcase has a single correct output files, up to whitespaces.
+It can be used when each testcase has a unique correct output file, up to whitespaces.

 More precisely, white-diff will return that a pair of files are equal if all of these conditions are satisfied: